Ministry of the Attorney General

 Congratulations on your appointment as a commissioner for taking affidavits!
 This guide outlines your new powers and responsibilities.

-Please read this guide carefully and review the Commissioners for taking Affidavits Act before you do any work as a commissioner.
+Please read this guide carefully and review the Commissioners for Taking Affidavits Act and Ontario Regulation 431/20, Administering Oath or Declaration Remotely, before you do any work as a commissioner.

 The Ministry of the Attorney General does not provide legal advice or opinions to commissioners for taking affidavits.
 If you have a question about how this information applies to your circumstances, please consult a lawyer.